 We will publish the latest department for education advice in regard to the coronavirus outbreak here together with any advice relating specifically to our school.

 The school is currently open for remote learning only, with students of key workers and from some vulnerable groups attending by prior arrangement only.
-In line with government guidance we will start remote learning only on 4 January for all students.
-Years 11 and 13 will resume face to face learning on 11 January.
-All other students will resume face to face learning on 18 January.

 Children of key workers and children in some vulnerable groups will attend school as normal during the remote learning period where agreed with the parents.
 Please do not send your child into school unless you have arranged this with us in advance.
 Please contact firstname.lastname@example.org if you believe your child should attend during this period.

 Students with vocational exams during the remote learning period will sit these exams in the school as planned.